Easy Potato Latkes

 Not sure if your oil is hot enough?

-Third, we’ll fry the latke balls
+Third, we’ll fry the latke balls.

-Place one latke ball into the hot oil, and gently press flat(ish) with your metal spatula
+Place one latke ball into the hot oil, and gently press flat(ish) with your metal spatula.

 I prefer a ‘fish’ spatula — it’s a thin metal spatula that flexes easily to flip things well.

 Keep going around the pan until you’ve got enough to fry evenly.
 For my 10.25″ Lodge Cast Iron Skillet, I’m able to fit three latkes.
+Big latkes!
+If I’m making appetizer bite-sized latkes, I can fit six.

 You want them to fry really well, so don’t crowd your pan.